Damgaard/Huffman/README.rst

 to encode the string, alternatively if the ``tree`` argument is given, this tree will be used.
 This gives the option of using a single tree to encode multiple file with the same encoding, even if it isn't optimal for all files.
 The tree used is returned from this function.
+The big downside is that files cannot be decoded without the huffman tree.
+Remember to store the tree somewhere if you want to decode the file later.

 ``decode`` takes a file and a tree and decodes the huffman encoded file using the tree.
 The decoded content is returned.